genropy/genropy_saved/docs/genro/webpage_elements/widgets/layout/tabcontainer.rst

 "selected" attribute
 ====================

-	With the ``selected`` attribute Genro create a folder path in the :ref:`genro-datastore` where lies a number indicating the tab selected (for the first tab you'll find 0, for the second one 1 and so on).
+	With the ``selected`` attribute Genro create a folder path in the :ref:`genro_datastore` where lies a number indicating the tab selected (for the first tab you'll find 0, for the second one 1 and so on).

 	The syntax is ``selected='folderPathName'``